 In the 2014 New Year Honours he was appointed a Companion of the New Zealand Order of Merit for services to arts governance.

-Creative New Zealand leads New Zealand’s official presentation at the Venice Art Biennale.
+Creative New Zealand leads New Zealand’s official presentation at the International Art Exhibition - La Biennale di Venezia.

-The first New Zealand artist to be invited to exhibit at the Venice Biennale was Frances Hodgkins in 1940, although she was to represent Britain (and due to war time restrictions the work could not be transported to Venice).
+The first New Zealand artist to be invited to exhibit at the biennale was Frances Hodgkins in 1940, although she was to represent Britain (and due to war time restrictions the work could not be transported to Venice).

 In 2003 Michael Stevenson presented his multi-layered installation, This is the Trekka (curated by Robert Leonard, former Director of Artspace and IMA and Boris Kremer, a curator working at the Künstlerhaus Bethanien in Berlin).
 Creative New Zealand worked on the project in partnership with City Gallery Wellington and Dilys Grant was the contract project manager.

 At both the 2001 and 2003 Biennales, Jenny Gibbs served as the New Zealand Commissioner.

 In 2005 et al presented their installation the fundamental practice (curated by Natasha Conland, then Curator of Contemporary Art at Te Papa Tongarewa) and project managed by contract project manager Terry Urbahn.

 At the 2005 Biennale, Greg Burke (then Director of the Govett-Brewster Art Gallery) served as the New Zealand Commissioner.